on 12th January 2023

 Check boiler pressure

-Locate your boiler and find the pressure gauge.
-If the needle is in the red area, then this is likely the issue and you will need to top up the boiler pressure.
+Locate your gas boilers and find the pressure gauge.
+If the needle is in the red area, then this is likely the issue and you will need to top up the gas boilers pressure.

-Every boiler manufacturer has a different way to do this.
-Please see our video below, which shows one of engineers topping up the boiler pressure.
+Every gas boilers manufacturer has a different way to do this.
+Please see our video below, which shows one of engineers topping up the gas boilers pressure.

-INSERT VIDEO HEREVIDEO NAME – How to top up boiler pressure Have an engineer showing where you can usually find your boiler within the home, where the pressure gauge is & how to top up the boiler pressure on newer boilers.
-Also have him talking through the process for older boilers.
+INSERT VIDEO HEREVIDEO NAME – How to top up gas boilers pressure Have an engineer showing where you can usually find your gas boilers within the home, where the pressure gauge is & how to top up the boiler pressure on newer gas boilers.
+Also have him talking through the process for older gas boilers.

-Below are two table’s made up of different manufacturers & the method used to top the boiler pressure up depending on boiler age
+Below are two table’s made up of different manufacturers & the method used to top the gas boilers pressure up depending on gas boilers age

-ManufacturerPressure gauge locationMethod for topping up boiler pressure
+ManufacturerPressure gauge locationMethod for topping up gas boilers pressure

 Worcester BoschTBCTBC